gali8/Tesseract-OCR-iOS/README.md

 Known Limitations
 =================

-- Only supports iPhone 5 and lower simulators
+- Not OS X support. iOS simulators are supported only for 32bit version.

 Updates in this version
 =================